Zaporizhzhia strikes (2022–present): April

-In the morning of 26 April, two Russian 3M-54 Kalibr guided missiles hit the city while a third missile exploded mid-air.
-The missile strike caused damage to a factory which had been out of operation and killed one civilian while injuring three others.
+In the morning of 26 April, two Russian 3M-54 Kalibr guided missiles hit the city, while a third missile exploded mid-air.
+The missile strike caused damage to a factory, which had been out of operation and killed one civilian while injuring three others.
 Two days later on the morning of 28 April, another missile strike was conducted on the city by a Kh-55 air-to-surface missile.
 The strike destroyed two private residences resulting in three casualties.
 On April 28, Russian troops launched air strikes on Zaporizhzhia.

 May

 At 11 pm on 12 May, a Russian cruise missile hit the island of Khortytsia, causing a small fire at the impact site.
 No infrastructure damage or casualties were reported.

 Four more cruise missiles were launched at Zaporizhzhia on 25 May.
-While one missile was shot down by the city's air defences, the other three struck civilian sites in the Shevchenkivskyi district (Shevchenkivskyi District, Zaporizhzhia) and the shopping center in the Oleksandrivskyi district (Oleksandrivskyi District, Zaporizhzhia), resulting in one civilian death and three wounded.
+While one missile was shot down by the city's air defenses, the other three struck civilian sites in the Shevchenkivskyi district and the shopping centre in the Oleksandrivskyi district, resulting in one civilian death and three wounded.